Messiah, Sydney Town Hall in 1957

 From its earliest beginnings in suburban Sydney, the original group of choristers quickly made their mark on the musical life of the city.
 A decade of notable successes at Eisteddfods and performances with various church groups and musical societies led to them being offered performance opportunities with the ABC and Sydney Conservatorium of Music.
 By 1930 the membership numbered 100 and the Society had more offers of work than it could manage.
 When in 1941 the ABC renamed its orchestra, the Sydney Symphony Orchestra, the Society’s singers were appointed as the Orchestra’s Choir – a role which Sydney Philharmonia Choirs fills to the present day.

 Under Musical Director Peter Seymour the Choir expanded as its reputation grew, and in 1969 was renamed the Sydney Philharmonia Society.
 Seymour felt a strong need for the organisation to present concerts independently of the ABC which led to the establishment of an annual subscription series in 1972.
-Seymour formed a second smaller choir known as the Motet Choir (now Chamber Singers), Philharmonia’s young adult choir, VOX, was formed in 2001 by Lyn Williams and in 2007 Brett Weymark formed Festival Choir to provide an opportunity for choristers who were unable to make the time commitment needed by Symphony Chorus, Chamber Singers and VOX.
+Seymour formed a second smaller choir known as the Motet Choir (now Chamber Singers), Philharmonia’s young adult choir, VOX, was formed in 2001 and in 2007 Brett Weymark formed Festival Choir to provide an opportunity for choristers who were unable to make the time commitment needed by Symphony Chorus, Chamber Singers and VOX.

 Among many musical highlights was the Philharmonia’s performance of Beethoven’s Choral Symphony at the opening of the Sydney Opera House in 1973 in the presence of the Queen.
 Australia’s Bicentennial year, 1988 was another landmark for Sydney Philharmonia who played a pivotal role in the Australia Day celebrations at the Sydney Opera House, and the vast Easter Choral Celebration where over 3,000 singers from the UK, New Zealand, and the Scandinavian Festival Choir performed Messiah and the Verdi Requiem in the now-demolished Entertainment Centre.